project-chip/connectedhomeip/examples/energy-management-app/esp32/README.md

         ENABLE_EXAMPLE_EVSE_DEVICE

--   Test Event Trigger support: By default the EVSE, Water Heater, Device Energy Management (DEM), Enegry Reporting test event triggers are enabled in the build.
+-   Test Event Trigger support: By default the EVSE, Water Heater, Device Energy Management (DEM), Energy Reporting test event triggers are enabled in the build.
 To turn these off run `idf.py menuconfig` and search for the following config entries: